Sketch vs Figma for UI Designers 2026: An Honest, In-Depth Comparison

 Is Sketch still relevant in 2026?

 Yes, genuinely.
-Sketch has kept evolving and remains a polished, fast, Mac-native tool.
-It's lost market share to Figma — some estimates put Figma at over 70% of the professional design tool market — but Sketch is still actively developed and a smart choice for Mac-only teams with established workflows.
+Sketch has continued to evolve and remains a polished, fast, Mac-native tool.
+It's lost significant market share to Figma — some estimates put Figma at over 70% of the professional design tool market — but Sketch is still actively developed and a smart choice for Mac-only teams with established workflows.

 Can I use Figma offline?